thelinuxlich/react-modern-starter/README.md

 - yarn generate (bundle static SSR/SSG)
 - yarn serve (preview the production bundle(SSR))
 - yarn test (run the test suite and generate code coverage)
-- yarn release (use release-it to release a new version, remember to first run `yarn login`)
+- npm run release (use release-it to release a new version, remember to first run `npm login`)